plenigo/plenigo.github.io/index.md

                           Products
                          </h2>
                          <a href="products" style="color:grey">
-                         Integrating the plenigo product flow.
-Check if an user has bought a product, Obtain a list of bought products, Is the paywall enabeld, Get product information, Get a product list, Get category information, Get category list.
+                         Use the product service in order to check if an user has bought a product or get information about the product.
                          </a>
                     </a>
                 </div>